circuscode/mathilda/readme.md

 ### Which Tweets are displayed in the blog?

-Mathilda focuses on the core functionality of Twitter meaning only Text-Tweets, Images, Hashtags, Mentions and Links are displayed.
+Mathilda focuses on the core functionality of Twitter meaning only Text-Tweets, Images, Galleries, Hashtags, Mentions and Links are displayed.
 Surveys, Threads, Stories, Videos and GEO-Locations are not supported.

-### Why does Mathilda not support Retweets or Quotes?
+### Why does Mathilda not support Retweets?

 Retweets are not your data.
 That is why we do not show them.